nf-core/taxprofiler/docs/output.md

 </details>

-By default, nf-core taxprofiler will provide the `.bam` file if host removal for long reads is turned on. minimap2 is not yet supported as a module in MultiQC and therefore the alignment to host genome is reported via samtools stats in MultiQC report.
+By default, nf-core taxprofiler will only provide the `.bam` file if host removal for long reads is turned on.
+Note: minimap2 is not yet supported as a module in MultiQC and therefore there is no dedicated section in the MultiQC HTML.
+Rather, alignment statistics to host genome is reported via samtools stats module in MultiQC report.

 ### Samtools stats